colawsol/pokerednuzlocke/INFO.md

 * Fainted Pokémon are no longer revived during party-healing events, e.g. using Pokémon Centers, talking to Mom etc.
 * Revives and Max Revives have been removed from the game.
 * Fainted Pokémon cannot be taken into the Cable Club or used for in-game trades.
+* Rare Candies have no effect on fainted Pokémon, preventing a quirk where they can be used for revival.